rick7122003/Kee-Siong/README.md

 ![image](https://github.com/user-attachments/assets/99356a64-d893-49c6-b58c-de09370d4a62)

 Data Summary:
-Data comprise of HDB resale transaction prices from (2000 Feb to 2024 Jan).
+Data comprise of HDB resale transaction prices from (2000 Jan to 2024 Jan).
 It include town names, flat types, floor area sqm, flat model, lease commence date, resales price and remaining lease.
 Dataset is large enough and comprehensive for deep dived into predicting trends and insights into the HDB flat resale market.
 Data size has a total of 628591